Archivist: Ireland

 In the Republic of Ireland, the School of History of the University College Dublin (UCD) offers a Masters of Arts degree in Archives and Records Management, providing the only recognized course in Ireland for the training of professional archivists, which is accredited by the Archives and Records Association.
 UCD also offers certificates in Archives Management and Records Management.

 New Zealand

 Victoria University of Wellington is the only tertiary institution in New Zealand that provides postgraduate archival courses.
 Victoria Information Studies qualifications with ARCR endorsement have been recognized by Records and Information Management Professionals Australasia.
 The Open Polytechnic of New Zealand has an undergraduate course in archives management.

 United Kingdom

-In the United Kingdom, there are currently postgraduate courses in archives administration or management from Aberystwyth University, University College Dublin, University of Dundee, University of Glasgow, University of Liverpool, and University College London which are recognised by the Archives and Records Association (United Kingdom and Ireland).
+In the United Kingdom, there are currently postgraduate courses in archives administration or management from Aberystwyth University, University of Dundee, University of Glasgow, University of Liverpool, and University College London which are recognised by the Archives and Records Association (United Kingdom and Ireland).
 Students are expected to have relevant paid or voluntary work experience before obtaining a place on the UK courses, while professional certification (after qualifying) can be pursued via the Registration Scheme offered by the Archives and Records Association.